About Me

 1. Assess the security of cryptographic protocols as they exist, and prove thesis constructions secure.
 This includes works such as A Formal Analysis of the Signal Key Establishment Protocol.

 2. Influence standard bodies to modify the specifications with our proposed solution.
-This includes works such as A Cryptographic Analysis of the WireGuard Protocol.
+This includes works such as Post Quantum Noise.

 3. Create new cryptographic protocols that improve upon state of the art, to create and influence future standards.
-This includes work such as Many a Mickle Makes a Muckle: A Framework for Provably Quantum-Secure Key Exchange.
+This includes work such as Secure Messaging Authentication Against Active Man-in-the-Middle Attacks.